imacrayon/alpine-ajax/README.md

 The documentation site is hosted at [https://alpine-ajax.js.org](https://alpine-ajax.js.org), the source files are located in `/docs`.

-`npm run start` will locally server the documentation site built with [Eleventy](https://www.11ty.dev/).
+`npm run start` will locally serve the documentation site built with [Eleventy](https://www.11ty.dev/).
 The site automatically bundles the latest Alpine AJAX build in `/docs/js/main.js`.

 ## Testing